jcampbell05/volcano/Documentation.md

 languages this would result in the same behaviour.

-For many users they use shellscript primarily for it's portability, they are deploying in environments with limited space where they may not have access to any langauges such as python.
+For many users they use shellscript primarily for it's portability, they are deploying in environments with limited space where they may not have access to any languages such as python.

 Most attempts at solving this problem invole creating a new shell scripting syntax (Such as Oil and Fish) which is removes the benefits of portability.
 Or a custom language which compiles into shell